csiums/GRAGS/README.md

 - Clone the repository
 - provide your relevant files for each category under rag/docs/
-- Define the base llm-model in [.env](https://github.com/csiums/GRAGS/blob/main/.env)
+- Define the base llm-model in [.env](https://github.com/csiums/GRAGS/blob/main/.env).
-- for textgeneration.
 A comperative list of open-source models can be found [here](https://osai-index.eu/the-index)

 Then run:
 ```bash